-In this recipe, we use a spice blend of rhodiola and cinnamon to enhance the flavor of this rich, gooey cinnamon peanut butter cookie.
-But perhaps most importantly, it’s super easy to make and can be modified to suit various dietary needs.
-We did, however, design this cookie for people suffering from lack focus– a common problem in the age of distraction.
-Some research also suggests that cinnamon may help mitigate blood sugar spikes, which tempers the effect of the sugar in this recipe (in case that matters to you).
+In this recipe, we use a spice blend of rhodiola and cinnamon to enhance the flavor of this rich, gooey peanut butter cookie.
+They are super easy to make and can be modified to suit various dietary restrictions.

 According to the latest research, ADHD affects 1 in 20 children and 1 in 40 adults worldwide– which means that it is now more common than OCD.
-Rhodiola is a bitter root native to the arctic whose powder helps enhance focus– in some cases, doctors prescribe it as a supplement for people suffering with adult ADHD (see notes, below).
+Rhodiola is a bitter root native to the arctic whose powder provides gentle focus support– in some cases, doctors prescribe it as a supplement for people suffering with adult ADHD (see Notes, below).

 Regardless of all that, these gluten-free cinnamon peanut butter cookies are perfect for kids and foodies alike.
-They’re so delicious and soft, and you don’t need to make them with the rhodiola– that’s just a bonus for those who want to try it.
-The recipe is also grain-free and dairy-free, which is hard to find in a good dessert.
-Best peanut butter cookies ever!
+Peanut butter cookies are an American classic!
+These ones are so yummy and soft– and you don’t need to make them with the rhodiola; that’s just a bonus for those who want to try it.

 - 1 3/4 cups (packed) light brown sugar